-In a bowl, combine the ricotta, Parmesan, basil, and egg, mixing until smooth.
+In a medium bowl, combine the ricotta, Parmesan, basil, and egg and mix until smooth.
 Set aside.

 Slice 6 of the lasagna noodles in half.
 These will serve as the layers in between the meat and the cheese mixture.

-Spray a bundt pan with nonstick cooking spray, then lay about 10-12 noodles into the bottom of the pan, fanning them out in an overlapping pattern.
-One end of the noodles should be just as tall as the center of the pan, and the other end of the noodles should hang over the sides of the pan.
+Spray a bundt pan with nonstick cooking spray, then lay 12 noodles into the bottom of the pan, fanning them out in an overlapping pattern.
+One end of the noodles should run up the center of the pan, and the other end of the noodles should hang over the sides.

-Bake for approximately 45 minutes, or until the cheese is a deep golden brown.
+Bake for about 45 minutes, or until the cheese is a deep golden brown.